October 1, 2024

 Screening for breast cancer: Mammogram guidelines

-A mammogram is an X-ray picture of the breast that is used to look for early signs of breast cancer.
-Regular mammograms are the best tests doctors use to find breast cancer early, sometimes up to 3 years before it can be felt in a physical exam.
+A mammogram is a low-dose X-ray of the breast.
+It’s used to look for early signs of breast cancer.
+Having regular mammograms is the best way to find breast cancer early.

 What does it mean to have dense breasts?